aldosilva6/headfirstpatterns/iterator/README.md

 # Iterator Pattern
-Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
+Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+This makes a lot of sense: the pattern gives you a way to stp through the elements of an aggregate without having to know how things are represented under the covers

 Design Principle: A class should have only one reason to change.
 More than one responsibility means more than one area of change.

+**Cohesion** is a term you'll hear used as a measure of how closely a class or a module supports a single purpose or responsibility.
+High Cohesion = designed around related functions
+Low Cohesion = designed around unrelated functions

 If you don't have a single interface to aggregate you need to implement two fors to iterate to two different data structures: ArrayList and Array